frederic-perez/AmE-dictionary/data/dictionary.md

 __gimpy__ _adj_ :two::hammer: _A gimpy angle._ _Gimpy gait._
 __gin and tonic__ _n_ :pencil2:
 __gin palace__ _n_ (gin house, gin shop) An English name originally for a lavish bar selling gin, later transferred by association to late Victorian pubs designed in a similar style. _It is a former Victorian gin palace._
-__gin rummy__ _n_ _(Card Games)_ A version of rummy in which a player may go out if the odd cards outside his sequences total less than ten points.
+__gin rummy__ _n_ :two: _(Card Games)_ A version of rummy in which a player may go out if the odd cards outside his sequences total less than ten points.
 Often shortened to: gin. _The two men sat in the back of the bar and played gin rummy and kept their score in pencil on the back of a napkin._
 __gingerly<sup>1</sup>__ _adv_ :five::hammer: _Walking gingerly behind the pack._
 __gingerly<sup>2</sup>__ _adj_
 __gingersnap__ _n_